 While it is not mandatory to apply while you are building 5 years of history, the application should substantiate the timeline with evidence of use (images, receipts, etc.).
 A 6th year application must be made to potentially be approved.

 If a year of application was missed, evidence will need to be provided to the appraisal district to prove continued use of the land.
 For example, if a property owner who is building history fails to apply in 2019, evidence can be sent to the district anytime during the year and the information will be attached to their account.
-Then, if the property owner files an application in during 2020, the evidence can be reviewed to see if a year of history can be established and that year can count toward the five years of history.
+Then, if the property owner files an application in during 2020, the evidence can be reviewed to see if a year of history can be established, and that year can count toward the five years of history.

 If the property is denied for anything but history, then that year will not count toward the 5-year history requirement.